 As the pace of business continues to quicken and your end customers’ expectation is for continuous improvement, making sure your supply-chain allows you to meet your delivery commitments is a key performance indicator that separates successful companies from those who can’t keep up.
-In today's business world, outstanding quality, cost and delivery are a market expectation that must be met.
+In 2016, outstanding quality, cost and delivery are a market expectation that must be met.
 Period.

 2. Recognize the Bull Whip Effect - This is important for many reasons.
 At the heart of it, world class supply-chain leaders understand the value of establishing trust, communicating clearly, and that a foundation of outcome certainty is central to ensuring a lean and efficient supply-chain.

 3. The Cost of Unpredictability – Without having the confidence to know that the product is going to be on-time where it needs to be (and within spec of course), teams within your organization will end up making ad-hoc, low-information assumptions to compensate for systemic uncertainty.
 This results in investing resources in contingency planning activities that do not create direct value for your end customer.

 4. Management Distraction – As we all know, when you’re fighting fires and responding to crises related to late deliveries, you and your team aren’t working on productive endeavors to further your companies (or your customers) long-term strategic goals.
 For today’s high-impact managers, time is the scarcest of resources.
 Investment in supply-chain relationships that minimize firefighting is a high-leverage use of time.